phR0ze/examples-flutter/image_viewer/README.md

   * [ ] Flow light/dark mode toggle throughout image pager (invert text color)
   * [ ] Text view is cutting off last character of longest line on right margin
   * [ ] Pinch to zoom only seems to work about half the time
+  * [ ] Create an about dialog to show the app version

 * Pre-release 0.0.2
   * [X] Using SafeArea to avoid hiding content behind controls on bottom of screen